 The chain of jumbled rocks on the north side is the oldest part of the island, forged by volcanic activity from the hotspot underneath about 40.000 years ago.
 Initially the harbour kletturs and the cliffs around Herjólfsdalur were two seperate islands.
 Later on they were connected by Eiðið, the small isthmus that runs between them.
 The rest of Heimeay didn’t emerge until about 6000 years ago.
 It was constructed by a combination of several eruptions.
 Stórhöfði, the headland to the south, was formed as a third island.
 When Helgafell arrived to the scene, all three were fused together into the present island.

-The volcanic presence can be seen all around and continues to create more additions at irregular intervals.
-In 1963 another island, Surtsey, arrived in spectacular fashion.
-And only as recent as 1973 Eldfell made its sudden entrance, when it erupted out of nowhere in a grassy field next to Helgafell and created a whole new mountain.
+The volcanic presence can be seen all around, and continues to create more additions at irregular intervals.
+In 1963 another island, Surtsey, bubbled up from the sea in spectacular fashion.
+And only as recent as 1973 Eldfell made its sudden entrance, when it erupted out of nowhere in a grassy field and created a whole new mountain.

 The resilience of Heimaey

 The eruption almost devastated the island, causing the entire population to evacuate overnight.
 Without knowing if they would be able to return, or if their beautiful island would ever be habitable again.
 The ingenuity that was pulled off to save the harbour is legendary.
 No-one had ever fought an erupting volcano and won – but on Heimaey they did, in the face of adversity.

 Click on the link in the title to see the description and photo’s.